 - When buying online, look for online merchants who are members of a seal-of-approval program that sets voluntary guidelines for privacy-related practices, such as TRUSTe, Verisign, or BBBonline.

-- Be extremely careful when using public computers to access financial and other sensitive personal information online.
-If possible, instead use only known devices, such as your own personal computer which you know has the necessary protections and security features installed.
+- Avoid using public computers to access financial and other sensitive personal information online.
+Instead use only known devices, such as your own personal computer which you know has the necessary protections and security features installed.

 - Do not save private information onto public computers.
 If you’re accessing a private account at the library or another public place, be sure to sign out completely from your accounts and don’t autosave sign-in information such as your username or password.

 - Be wireless-wise.
 Don’t use free or public Wi-Fi to access financial websites, business-related documents, or other personal information.
 When setting up your home network, follow the manufacturer’s security recommendations to ensure your wireless signal is properly encrypted.